Encn/my_study_project/theory/pager/survey_tree_edit_distance/note.md

 Lemma 2 for each node v ∈ V(T), F(v) is a relevant subproblem.

 For a node v ∈ V(T) define th collapsed depth of v, cdepth(v), as the number of keyroot ancestors of v.
 Also, define cdepth(T) as the maximum collapsed depth of all nodes v ∈ V(T)

+Lemma3 For an ordered tree T the number of relevant subproblems, with respect to the keyroots is bounded by O(|T|cdepth(T))